 Insect Bites and Stings

-Usually it’s a natural defense mechanism for the insect to bite or sting when it is defending itself or when it becomes agitated.
+It is a natural defense mechanism for the insect to bite or sting when it is defending itself or when it becomes agitated.
 They usually do it to protect their nest or territory.
-These types of insects include bees, wasp, hornets and fire ant bites.
+These types of insects include bees, wasp and hornets.